jasonkim7288/rails_tutor_booking/README.md

 [Go back](#table-of-contents)<br /><br /><br />

 ## Target audience
 Tutor Booking app is for any student who wants to be a web/mobile app developer and for any current web/mobile app developer who wants to help students.
+Therefore the target audience can be aspiring web/app developers or even web/app devlopers currently working.

 [Go back](#table-of-contents)<br /><br /><br />